Channel Estimation for Beyond Diagonal RIS Exploiting Core Tensor Sparsity: Numerical Results

 Fig.~\ref{fig:nmse_n_paths} shows the \gls{nmse} versus the number of paths per channel with a fixed number of measurements at 50\% of $Q\bar{K}^2$.
 As $P$ increases, all algorithms experience performance degradation because the effective sparsity level decreases; the measurement budget remains constant while the number of unknowns grows as $P^2$.
 This imbalance is particularly evident for \gls{star}, which exhibits a steeper degradation curve than \gls{storm}.
-This behavior arises because the subspace-based support identification in \gls{star} relies on clear separation between the signal and noise subspaces, which deteriorates when the core tensor is less sparse.
-Nevertheless, for the typical path counts encountered in \gls{mmwave} and \gls{subthz} environments ($P \leq 4$), both proposed methods maintain \gls{nmse} well below $-20$~dB, confirming their suitability for practical deployment scenarios.
+This behavior arises because the subspace-based support identification in \gls{star} relies on a clear separation between the signal and noise subspaces, which degrades as the core tensor becomes less sparse.
+Nevertheless, for the typical path counts encountered in \gls{mmwave} and \gls{subthz} environments ($P \leq 4$), both proposed methods maintain \gls{nmse} values well below $-20$~dB, confirming their suitability for practical deployment.
+For denser-scattering scenarios, a non-sparse estimator such as the one in~\cite{almeida2025channel} is more appropriate.